BaronJose/tacosChilis/IMPROVEMENTS_PLAN.md

 ## Performance Optimizations

-### 4. Image Optimization Strategy [Done]
+### 4. Image Optimization Strategy [Reverted - Manual Approach]

-**What:** Implement WebP format with fallbacks and optimize image loading
-**How:**
+**What:** Optimize images for faster loading
+**Status:** Code was implemented but reverted.
+User will handle WebP conversion manually and use WebP URLs directly in CSV.

+**Current Implementation:**

+- Images load directly from URLs in CSV (no automatic conversion)
-- Use `<picture>` element with WebP source and JPEG fallback
+- Error handling with placeholder fallback remains
-- Automatically detects WebP versions by converting image URLs
-- Falls back gracefully to original format if WebP unavailable
+- User converts images to WebP and uses WebP URLs in spreadsheet

 **Why:** WebP images are 25-35% smaller than JPEG, reducing load times and data usage, especially important for mobile users.
+Manual approach gives user full control over image optimization.

 **Implementation:**